vacp2p/roadmap/content/acz/ift/2024q4-ift-zk-calls.md

 of all individuals involved with ZK within IFT.

-By utilizing the Nescience Consulting commitment,
+By utilizing the this commitment,

 we will reinforce the Conduit of Expertise narrative by:
 * Sync the monthly ZK improvements with all shares in IFT.